Thevar Magan: Plot

+Few weeks later, the HR&CE department plans the long pending temple celebrations and problem rises about the first respect.
+Muthuvel is ineligible as he is drunkard, and Mayan argues that he is next eldest heir of the builder of the temple.
+Sakthi gives up the first respect for peace, but Mayan rejects it.
+He publicly taunts sakthi that he will die soon and leaves.
+Weeks later, Sakthi is given the first respect, and the event starts.
+Sakthi's family learns that Panchavarnam is pregnant, and they are ecstatic.

-Agitated by the land opening, Mayan plants a bomb during a festival, causing deaths on both sides of the village.
+Mayan plants a bomb during the temple chariot festival, causing deaths on both sides of the village.
 Enraged, both factions go after Mayan and his family.
 Sakthi protects the innocent family and helps them escape from the villagers.
 Appreciative of Sakthi's efforts to protect them, they disclose Mayan's hiding place.
-Sakthi locates Mayan and asks him to surrender to the police before the villagers kill him but Mayan refuses.
+Sakthi locates Mayan and asks him to surrender to the police lest the villagers kill him but Mayan refuses.
 Mayan blames Sakthi for his problems and tries to kill him.
-In the ensuing struggle, Sakthi beheads Mayan.
+In the ensuing struggle, Sakthi accidentally beheads Mayan.
 The villagers offer to take the blame for Mayan's death, but Sakthi refuses and surrenders to the police.
+He asks the villagers to maintain peace, promote education for all and leaves for jail, leaving the control in hands of his sister-in-law.